-The Test Plan shall document, in detail, on appropriate drawings, all spaces or areas where measurements will be taken for both transit (if applicable) and dynamic positioning operations.
+The Test Plan shall document, in detail, on appropriate drawings, all spaces or areas where measurements will be taken.
 In addition, measurement positions shall be indicated on the drawings.
 Details on selecting measurement locations are provided in 4/7.4, "Measurement Locations".